 Michael Popham is a communications manager with Minnesota Public Radio in Saint Paul.
 He has been a Trylon volunteer since 2010.
 He has written numerous pieces for Perisphere, the blog of the Trylon Cinema, and served as editor from 2015 – 2016.
 He scripted the award winning radio series Primitive James and currently writes about film for The Horror Incorporated Project (horrorincorporated.com).

 Michelle Baroody has been a volunteer at the Trylon since 2013.
-She holds a PhD in comparative lit from UMN, where she taught film and literature classes, and she is the former programmer of Mizna’s Film Series at the Trylon and the annual Twin Cities Arab Film Festival.
+She holds a PhD in comparative lit from UMN, where she taught film and literature classes, and she is the programmer of Mizna’s Film Series at the Trylon and the annual Twin Cities Arab Film Festival.
 She loves watching and analyzing films, and she hopes to one day build an archive of film prints and ephemera under the Trylon’s projection booth.
 Her favorite Trylon viewing experiences include The Sparrow, Point Break, Kings of the Road, Sweetie, Badlands, and 3 Women.

 Olga Tchepikova-Treon is a PhD student and graduate instructor in film, cultural, and media studies at the University of Minnesota, Twin Cities, volunteering at the Trylon since 2017.
 She gets most excited about Trylon’s weird, b-movie, and cult film programming and is a keen observer of the now almost obsolete craft of analogue theatrical film projection.